kununu/javascript/packages/demo/README.md

+# kununu Frontend Architecture Demo

+This demo is a showcase of @kununu's frontend setup.
+It has been generated using [create-react-app (kununu fork)](https://github.com/kununu/create-react-app/), which provides encapsulated build tooling and configuration.

+What this demo showcases:

+- directory structure
+- component hierarchy
+- naming
+- code style
+- state management
+- Flow typing
+- integration of [kununu/nukleus](https://github.com/kununu/nukleus), kununu's React ui library
+- usage of other client-side libraries

+What this demo does not showcase:

+- build configuration
+- linting configuration
+- development or production server configuration
+- any other tooling configuration

+Dependencies and configuration for tooling are centralized in [create-react-app (kununu fork)](https://github.com/kununu/create-react-app/).

+## Old readme generated from `create-react-app`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>